IJbeasley/Personal_Academic_Website/content/VCE-Biology/2021-01-24-natural-selection-speciation/index.md

 <br>
 <br>

-### <span style="color:#D32F2F"> So how do we form multiple species from one original specie? </spans>
+### <span style="color:#D32F2F"> So how do we form multiple species from one original species? </span>

 The process of forming a new species is called speciation.
-Speciation is complete when sufficient  genetic differences accumulate between populations of an original species, such that these populations are no longer capable of reproducing with each other produce fertile offspring even if they could physically meet.
+Speciation is complete when sufficient genetic differences accumulate between populations the same original species.
+At this point, individuals are no longer capable of reproducing with an individual from another population and producing fertile offspring - even if they could physically meet.

 How do two or more populations of the same species get to be genetically diverged (different)?